schaferyan/schaferyan/README.md

 ### 👋**Hello, I'm Ryan Schafer**

-As a Software Developer, I take pride in my resilience and adaptability.
-I have strong Java, Javascript, HTML, and CSS fundamentals and a knack for learning and implementing new technologies, frameworks, and paradigms.
+I'm a software developer with strong Java, Javascript, HTML, and CSS fundamentals and a knack for learning and implementing new technologies, frameworks, and paradigms.
 I derive a feeling of immense satisfaction from solving challenging technical dilemmas.
 My love for solving complex problems, applying logic, and making things work is what drew me to a programming career.

 Since deciding to become a professional software developer in 2020, I've worked hard to expand my programming knowledge through a rigorous self-taught curriculum of online classes, free tutorials, books, and independent projects.
 I'm prepared to take my learning journey to it's next logical step - getting involved professionally and joining a company in a junior, apprentice or intern role.